Panduza/pza-emu-hanmatek-hm310t/README.md

 ![Firmware logic](flowchart.png)

-# Limitation

-When using the Panduza plateform, the State send by the Client (client.py) must be True.
-Otherwise (False or something else) the controle of the Pico crashes.

 # Build and run project

 This project has a github actions workflow that build the Pico firmware.
 The firmware can be download and copy on the Pico in bootsel mode.